Hike among enchanting Alpine foothills and romantic Bavarian lakes

 Day 4: From Wessobrunn to Peiting

 Today’s route takes you through remote moorland and sleepy villages in the foothills of the Bavarian Alps.
 A steep ascent will bring you to the summit of the Hohenpeissenberg (988 m), the highest point on King Ludwig’s Way.
 From here, you will enjoy panoramic views of the Alps and Allgäu region.
 There is a summit café with a scenic lounge which makes an ideal lunch stop.
-You then continue downhill through forests and across fields all the way to Peiting.
+You then continue downhill through forests and across fields to Hohenpeissenberg.
+Finish with a short train ride to Peiting, where you will find your accommodation for tonight

 Overnight: Peiting